 Princeton Internships in Civic Service (PICS) provides Princeton students with the opportunity to intern at non-profits all across the country.
 Several internships offered are in the Energy/Environment arena.
 For more information, visit the PICS website and search the PICS internship database for Energy/Environment internships.

-Community-Based Learning Initaitive (CBLI) Research Internships challenge students to apply their academic skills to the information needs of a local nonprofit organization.
-For more information, visit the CBLI internship website.
+Program for Community-Engaged Scholarship (ProCES) Research Internships challenge students to apply their academic skills to the information needs of a local nonprofit organization.
+For more information, visit the ProCES internship website.

 Search for internships and job openings off-campus: